-The Noise Management Forums are a series of briefings, tables, and working groups that will help the airport work smarter with its communities and collaborate better with industry.
+The Noise Management Forums are a series of briefings, presentations, and working groups that will help Pearson work smarter with its communities and collaborate better with industry partners.

 Pearson Public Meetings

 Our neighbours are welcome to attend a public meeting to learn more about airport operations, hear about noise management efforts, and provide feedback to industry partners.
 Please note that these meetings will be held virtually until further notice.

 Noise Accountability Board

 The Noise Accountability Board (NAB) is an industry working group that helps set the strategic direction of noise management at Pearson, including the delivery of our Noise Management Action Plan, and other initiatives related to airport growth.

 Members include representatives from the GTAA, NAV CANADA, airlines, Transport Canada, provincial government bodies and regional and municipal planning departments.
 Some members also attend other forums to hear from members of the community.